* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 What to do with stale bagels

+If you’re tired of the regular old cream cheese or butter-basted bagel, there are actually plenty of other things to do with stale bagels.
 Get out of your comfort zone and try these quick and easy ideas that will save those stale bagels and give them a new purpose.

 5. Crispy, fluffy bread bowl.
 Gut your bagel by taking out all of the soft bits and leaving the hard crust.
 Put your soup, dip, or other fillings into the shell and bake in the oven at 375°F (190°C) until your filling is warm and your bagel crust is golden brown and crisp.

-Exactly How To Soften Stale Bagels
+How To Soften Stale Bagels [Tested Methods]

 In this short recipe, I show you the best way to revive and soften your leftover bagels.

-5 from 1 vote
+5 from 2 votes

 Print Pin Rate